callumflack/callum-flack-design/pages/_posts/ward6-healthcare-agency-website.md

 assets:
   cover: https://res.cloudinary.com/pw-img-cdn/image/upload/v1516953959/okok/ward6-hero.jpg
 heroShowCover: false
-tags:
-  - UI
-  - code
 nextProject: /work/ward6-edetailers
 nextProjectTitle: Pharma eDetailer apps
 featured: true
+tags:
+  - design
+  - frontend
 ---

 With offices in Sydney and Singapore, Ward6 is recognised as Asia Pacific's leading independent health communications agency.
 I helped transfer this reputation online with a mobile-first website using a JAMstack architecture that was easy to use, very fast and easy to update and maintain.